auth0/docs/articles/connections/passwordless/security.md

 Magic links are links that can be delivered to the user either via email or SMS, allowing single-click verification and authentication -- instead of a code to be entered manually.
 Because they are delivered using either email or SMS, the use of magic links has the same security considerations as for email-based and SMS-based passwordless mechanisms as noted above.

 ## Guardian
-Passwordless Guardian is designed to strongly prove that the user has possession of their Guardian Authenticator.
+Passwordless Guardian is designed to strongly prove possession of the Guardian Authenticator.

 For push notifications, Guardian uses RSA key-based authentication.
 A private key is generated on the device during enrollment, and the associated public key is sent to the Guardian backend.
 On subsequent login requests, the Guardian backend uses this public/private key pair for authentication, confirming that the Guardian Authenticator is the same one that originally enrolled.